kristiannemcek-dev/Yern/PrivacyPolicy.md

 - Never uploaded to the cloud
 - Never shared with the publisher or any third party

-All of the above data mentioned, except of **"Logos of Applications"**, are stored in a database. **"Logos of Applications"** are stored in a separate folder that is fully accessible.
+All of the above data mentioned, except for **"Logos of Applications"**, is stored in a database. **"Logos of Applications"** are stored in a separate folder that is fully accessible.

 **Database Location:** Some of the data (see above for which) is stored in a local database file named **"DeviceData.db".** This file is located in your system's Local AppData folder within the following path: